eldarhasanov079/eldarhasanov079.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: Movie Classifier
-description: a project with no image
+description: Model to classify movies by genre based on the string transcript of the scenario
 img:
-importance: 4
+importance: 7
-category: fun
+category: academic
 ---

 Every project has a beautiful feature showcase page.